Susan Stinchcomb BSc (Hons), MBACP (Reg)

 Sessions are booked on a week by week basis with no obligation to continue.
 However blocks of 6 sessions may be paid for in advance to secure appointment times.

 Organisational rates available on request.

-I also offer Integrated Eye Movement Therapy which can be useful for minimising difficulties caused by past or recent traumatic experiences.
+I offer Integrated Eye Movement Therapy which can be useful for minimising difficulties caused by past or recent traumatic experiences.